Overview

 How We Evaluated

-Each validator was tested against its relevant specification rather than against intuition: the JSON Validator was checked against the formal JSON grammar (RFC 8259) using a set of deliberately malformed payloads โ trailing commas, unquoted keys, unescaped control characters โ to confirm it reported the correct line and column for each.
+Each validator was tested against its relevant specification rather than against intuition.
+The JSON Validator was checked against the formal JSON grammar (RFC 8259) using a set of deliberately malformed payloads, trailing commas, unquoted keys, unescaped control characters, to confirm it reported the correct line and column for each.
 The Email Validator was tested against RFC 5322 edge cases, including plus-addressing, quoted strings, and long TLDs, to confirm it didn't produce false rejections.
 The URL Validator was checked against RFC 3986 percent-encoding and reserved-character rules.

-Beyond spec accuracy, every tool was evaluated on error message clarity (does it point to the exact failure location), client-side privacy (does any data leave the browser), and accessibility (no sign-up, no rate limit, works on a phone as well as a laptop).
+Beyond spec accuracy, every tool was judged on error message clarity (does it point to the exact failure location), client-side privacy (does any data leave the browser), and accessibility (no sign-up, no rate limit, works on a phone as well as a laptop).
 All six tools passed on every dimension without exception.